What is options trading - and how are they traded?

 Call options explained

-If you’re the writer (seller) of a call option, you have the obligation to sell an underlying asset.
+If you are the writer (seller) of a call option, you are obliged to sell the underlying asset.
 For cash-settled options, writers make a cash payment if the holder/buyer exercises the option.
-Cash-settled options are exercised automatically when in the money.

 Imagine that a trader expects the FTSE 100 index to rise over the coming month.
 The trader buys a call option at a strike price (the pre-agreed price at which an options buyer will settle the contract) of 7,500 points, expiring in one month.

 The options we offer on the underlying indices have a multiplier of 1.
-This means that 1 option contract refers to 1 unit of the underlying index.
+This means that one option contract refers to one share of the underlying index.
 The premium for this option is £60.

 In this scenario, the trader has generated a net profit of £90 after the cost of the premium (£60) is subtracted from the in-the-money value (£150).